nabil-a-navab/OcR_BoT_FoR_TeLeGrAm/README.md

 I Don't have any time to waste..😒
 Due to some works on other bots..

-Just Fork it and deploy on heroku..
+Just Fork it.. edit your repo at your own risk(if needed) and deploy on heroku..
 > if u have any doubts or bug msg me on [telegram](t.me/nabilanavab)
 </details>